scostello28/Bracket-Buster/README.md

 ## Hypothesis
-- I can create a model to predict winners that can build a better bracket than Obama
+- Using logistic regression I can create a model to predict winners that can build a better bracket than Obama

 ## Dataset
 Gamelogs for each team from the past 5 years.
 Retrieved from www.sports-reference.com.